Adrianchin/AWS_SSA-03/README.md

 >Video 17
 #### AWS Glue
 - A Serverless ETL (Extract, Transform and Load)
-  - This is vs. a dara pipeline (which can also do ETL) which uses a server (EMR)
+  - This is vs. a data pipeline (which can also do ETL) which uses a server (EMR)
-- Moves and tranforms data between source and destination
+- Moves and transforms data between source and destination
 - Crawls data sources and generates the AWS Glue Data Catalog
 - Sources:
   1) DStores: S3, RDS, JDBC compatible and DynamoDB